YichenGuo2002/SudokuW-Ease/README.md

 - [ ] Connect to PostgreSQL;
 - [ ] Set up CI/CD pipeline;

-- (06/07/23): Made plans for the project and decided tech stack to use.
+- (06/07/23): Made plans for the project and decided tech stack to use.:notebook_with_decorative_cover:

 ### Acknowledgement